Blak Prophetz

-Mark Duffus, also known as Sure Shot and Blak Prophetz, is a British rapper and producer from the West Midlands in England where he formed the group Blak Prophetz in the early 1980s.
+Mark Duffus, better known as Blak Prophetz, is a British rapper and producer from the West Midlands in England where he formed the group also known as Blak Prophetz, in the early 1980s.

 History

 Since 1979, Duffus has been a rapper, songwriter, record producer, drummer and DJ whose inspiration came from his father, who was also a DJ from Jamaica.
-Other tracks by Sure Shot under a different name i.e. the Audio Kingz appear on an album titled The Wheel Project released by Ruff N Ready Records in 1990.
+Other tracks by Duffus under a different name, the Audio Kingz, appear on an album titled The Wheel Project released by Ruff N Ready Records in 1990.
 The initial song was named "The Sure Shot Dope Tracks Pt 1".

-The early 1990s
+Early 1990s

 Blak Prophetz' first known track was called "Fax on Wax" which was released by the London record label Kickin Records, now considered rare and has fetched up to £30 in auctions.

 During the song's verses, Duffus made references to early rap groups like the Sugarhill Gang and Cold Crush Brothers.
-It achieved a number 9 in the UK Echo's Jazz Charts which was compiled by Steve Chandler in the 18 May edition of Echoes magazine in 1991.
+It achieved a number 9 in the UK Echo's Jazz Chart which was compiled by Steve Chandler in the 18th May edition of Echoes magazine in 1991.
 John Mayor, a contributing writer for Mixmag, described the song as a "cool jazz attack for Ladbroke Grove's pavement posse."

 John Slater, a reviewer for Hip Hop Connection magazine researched Duffus's past and during the review he touched on how his parents travelled from Jamaica in the '50s and how his father, who was a DJ, inspired his love for making music.
 Slater also went on to describe how Duffus was regularly tasked with "humping massive sound systems around" with his father.
 These would have been large speakers often carried around when his father was doing a show or was involved in a possible sound clash.

 He eventually left Kickin Records to sign a new record deal with London's new hip hop record label Kold Sweat Records based in Ladbroke Grove.
-Kold Sweat was run by Tony Powell who was also the Managing director of Pinnacle Entertainment and was home to some of the UK's prime hip hop acts of that era including the Son of Noise.
+Kold Sweat was run by Tony Powell who was also the managing director of Pinnacle Entertainment and was home to some of the UK's prime hip hop acts of that era including the Son of Noise.
 Their new single titled "Chapter One" was recorded in 1992 and shortly after this release, Duffus decided to relocate to London to pursue his musical career.

 Kenny Grogan, another writer for Mixmag, featured the new song in the April edition awarding the song a 4 out of 5 rating.
 With an ending remark "mooody", Grogan expressed his acknowledgement of the decreasing hip hop vinyl saying "homegrown hip hop is hard to find".
 He praised the existence of the song and went on to say: "It should help the rest of the world of decreasing hip hop vinyl".